sagemath/sagewiki_to_gh-2022-10-10/days7/wishlist.md

 == Features ==
 === Combinatorial Species ===
 === Infinite-dimensional polynomial rings ===

+NickAlexander: Along these lines, I would like to be able to view a polynomial ring {{{R[x]}}} as an additive abelian group or an {{{R}}}-module and define a linear operator on it.
+This is my preferred way to think about the umbral calculus.

 === Graphs ===
  * Applet / javascript for dragging/repositioning vertices
  * Edge-labeled isomorphism checking